Queen Elizabeth School, Hong Kong

 The school was conceived in 1953 when Queen Elizabeth II was crowned.
-Later it was run in September 1954 but operated as an after school on the premises in King's College, until October 1955 when it moved to the present location in Mong Kok.
+Later it was run in September 1954 but operated as an after school on the premises of King's College, until October 1955 when it moved to the present location in Mong Kok.

-The QES school camp in Tsam Chuk Wan, Sai Kung District, the New Territories was opened in 1962.
+The QES school camp in Tsam Chuk Wan, Sai Kung, New Territories was opened in 1962.
 With the transfer of sovereignty over Hong Kong to China in 1997, the original school badge with a crown was changed to a new one with the logo of the Education Department.
 Later, the Education Department was replaced by the Education and Manpower Bureau (EMB) (now Education Bureau, EDB), and the school badge was changed again.

 The school's new annex was opened in September 2004.

 School camp

 Founded a campsite in Tsam Chuk Wan, Sai Kung District, the New Territories in 1962, Queen Elizabeth School is the only school in Hong Kong which owns a school camp.